 We want your family appropriately and safely involved in your child's education.
 Please stay informed and involved on a daily basis about what and how your child is doing in school by communicating frequently with your child's teacher.

 This handbook serves as a reference tool and is arranged in alphabetical order by topics.
-We encourage our families to read it in its entirety, but please pay particular attention to the following sections, as these are most commonly topics of questions and inquiries:
+We encourage all of our families to read it in its entirety.